cjratcliff/ml-compiled/docs/normalization.rst

 Feature normalization
 -----------------------
 This class of normalizations refers to methods that transform the inputs to the model, as opposed to the activations within it.

 Feature scaling
 __________________
+Scaling the inputs to the network with a linear transformation.
 Examples include min-max and z-score normalization.

+Feature scaling is motivated by practical considerations in optimization.

 Min-max normalization
 _______________________
 Rescales the features so they have a specified minimum and maximum.

 To rescale to between a and b: